Pro Bowl: Pro Bowl uniforms

-Two players with the same number who were elected to the Pro Bowl could wear the same number for that game, which was not always the case in the past.
+Two players with the same number who were selected for the Pro Bowl could wear the same number for that game, which was not always the case in the past.

 The 2008 Pro Bowl included a unique example of several players from the same team wearing the same number in a Pro Bowl.
 For the game, Washington Redskins players T Chris Samuels, TE Chris Cooley, and LS Ethan Albright all wore the number 21 (a number normally inappropriate for their positions) in memory of their teammate Sean Taylor, who had been murdered during the 2007 season.

 On October 7, 2013, Nike unveiled the uniforms for the 2014 Pro Bowl, which revealed that the red, white and blue colors that the game uniforms bore throughout its entire history would not be used for the game.
 As the NFC–AFC format was not used between 2014 through 2016, team 1 sported a white uniform with bright orange and team 2 sported a gray uniform with volt green.
 The new uniforms received mixed reviews from fans and sports columnists alike, one even mentioning that the game would look like an "Oregon vs. Oklahoma State" game.

 Since 2017, when the conference format was restored, the league took an approach similar to the NFL Color Rush initiative, in which jerseys, pants, and socks were all a uniform color (red for the AFC, blue for the NFC).

 With the switch to the Pro Bowl Games format in 2023, players are no longer required to wear standard football uniforms, helmets and pads.
 Instead they wore red (for AFC) or blue (for NFC) shirts and either gray shorts or pants.
 Some players would also wear caps as headgear and compression tights.